smar377/kubernetes/cka-with-practice-tests-udemy/08-storage/01-persistent-volume-claims-lab/README.md

 $ kubectl get pv -n default
 ```

-### 8. Why is the claim not bound to the available Persistent Volume?
+### 8. Why is the claim not bound to the available PersistentVolume?

 *Answer:* After running below commands and looking at the Access Modes we figure out that they do **NOT** match and this is preventing the PVC from binding to PV.